obluda3/obluda3.github.io/index.md

 ### Strikers2013-Tools

 [Strikers2013-Tools](https://github.com/obluda3/strikers2013-tools) is a program I initialy made for the french fan-translation project of the game.
-I made it in order to *import* files into the games' archives, back when available tools like [Kuriimu2]() didn't support them.
+I made it in order to *import* files into the games' archives, back when available tools like [Kuriimu2](https://github.com/FanTranslatorsInternational/Kuriimu2) didn't support them.
 I also added support for the game's text format, and later re-implemented the game's [compression algorithm]().

 ## Street Football

 Street Football is a video game based on the TV Show *Foot 2 Rue*.
 I worked a little bit on the game, for shitposting purposes...

 [Here](/f2r.md)'s a documentation of the game's file formats.
-And [Here](/f2r_script.txt) you'll get a full dump of the game's script.
+A full dump of the game's script is available in [English](/resources/f2r_eng.txt), [French](/resources/f2r_fr.txt) or [Italian](/resources/f2r_it.txt).

 ## Croaarc